CirCom93/ESG-Financial-Performance-Analysis/README.md

 DAX measures are used to calculate metrics such as average revenue per company, industry revenue rankings, average revenue by ESG category, and average profit margin by industry.

+## Key Insights

+The analysis highlights a positive trend in both financial and ESG performance between 2015 and 2025.
+Aggregate revenue nearly doubled, increasing from €33.1M in 2015 to €65.8M in 2025, while the average ESG score steadily increased from 514.4 to 578.3.

+Technology emerged as the leading industry in terms of revenue, reaching approximately €165M, followed by Energy and Finance.
+Europe also recorded the highest aggregate revenue among the regions analyzed.

+A clear difference can be seen across ESG categories: companies classified as High ESG (ESG Score ≥ 700) recorded an average revenue of approximately €605.8K, compared with €416.6K for Medium ESG companies (400–699) and €231.4K for Low ESG companies (< 400).
+This highlights an interesting association between ESG classification and average revenue within the dataset.

 ## Dashboard Preview

 ### Page 1 - Financial Overview